 Customer experience is hugely influential in terms of repeat business and word-of-mouth marketing.
 So, in essence, it’s hugely important to the future growth of your online business.

 Companies that excel in providing great customer experiences have an extremely powerful eCommerce marketing tool in their hands.
 In many ways, this can influence consumers more than the most extravagant advertising campaigns.

 For this reason, you should use every resource at your disposal to build a great eCommerce customer experience — from technology and personalization to retargeting and thoughtful site design.

 Delight your customers today with eDesk’s eCommerce helpdesk software that helps you respond faster and improves agent productivity and happiness.
-Try it free for 14 days, no credit card needed or book a demo to learn more.
+Try it free for 14 days, with no credit card needed—or book a demo to learn more.